 - We live a little.

-You can read about my favourite Canadian equity ETFs here.
+You can read about my favourite ETFs on this page here.

 I intend to update these posts later this year since a few new products have emerged over the last year that probably warrant a look.